BestTimesToVisit.com Logo

 Getting Around Salar de Uyuni, Bolivia

 For more flexibility and comfort, you can hire a private 4x4 with a driver.
-This allows you to customize your itinerary, spend more time at specific locations, and travel at your own pace.
-It's ideal for families or groups who want a more exclusive experience.
+This allows you to customize your itinerary, spend more time at specific locations, and travel at your own pace, especially useful for photographers or those with specific interests.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.